Progressive Supranuclear Palsy (PSP)

 Aims

-• To maintain the highest possible level of independence and quality of life.
+• Maintain the highest possible level of independence and quality of life.

-• To manage symptoms effectively through a multidisciplinary approach.
+• Manage symptoms effectively through a multidisciplinary approach.

-• To provide support and education to patients and caregivers.
+• Provide support and education to patients and caregivers.

 SLP Suggestions